hellstock/aws-multi-region/README.md

 * Swagger documentation for the REST API
 * Different environments for DEV, STAGE, PROD
 * Multi-region set-up
+* GitHub actions for automated deployment
+* Instructions for local development of backend

 Things that need refactoring